The Godfather (wrestler): Early career (1989–1991)

 Wright first entered professional wrestling after being noticed tending to a bar by wrestlers during the filming of the movie Over the Top.
 The wrestlers involved gave him the advice that, with his large body type and unique (tattooed) look, he should try seeking out Larry Sharpe and his Monster Factory to get into the business.
 Eventually Wright parlayed his training into a job with Jerry Lawler in the United States Wrestling Association (USWA) with the gimmick the wrestlers from the bar had given him and took the name "The Soultaker", taken from one of the tattoos on his arm.
 Even with his admitted limited skill set, he was given the USWA Unified World Heavyweight Championship on October 23, 1989, and held it for about two weeks.

 In February and March 1990, Wright wrestled for the South Carolina-based promotion South Atlantic Pro Wrestling as "Baron Samedi".

 Throughout 1990, Wright made appearances in Japan with New Japan Pro-Wrestling (NJPW) as "The Soultaker".
 During his appearances with NJPW, he often teamed with Crusher Bam Bam Bigelow.
 His opponents during his time in NJPW included Masahiro Chono, Masa Saito, and Riki Choshu.

 In November 1990, Wright wrestled for the Catch Wrestling Association in Germany as "Rocky Las Vegas".
 In August 1991, he appeared with the Dallas, Texas-based Global Wrestling Federation as "The Soultaker".

 World Wrestling Federation (1991–1993)

 Sir Charles (1991)

 In 1991, Wright was brought in to the World Wrestling Federation (WWF) at the suggestion of his friend The Undertaker.
 He made his first appearance on May 28, 1991, at a WWF Superstars of Wrestling taping in Tucson, Arizona.
 Wright competed there and briefly at house shows as "Sir Charles", a play on both his real name and the nickname of National Basketball Association player Charles Barkley.
 The character was hardly used and never developed, and even when talking about it later Wright only remembers wearing robes he purchased from another wrestler to the ring.
+He made a dark match appearance for the pay-per-view This Tuesday in Texas defeating Dale Wolfe.